Pomphorhynchus laevis: Manipulation of behaviour

 Pomphorhynchus laevis can change the response of Gammarus pulex to light (phototaxis).
-Uninfected, healthy individuals of G. pulex show strong photophobic behaviour, meaning they avoid light.
+Uninfected, healthy individuals of G. pulex show strong light avoidance (photophobic behaviour).
 This helps to avoid predation.
-When infected with P. laevis, G. pulex become strongly photophilic and seek out light.
-The increases the chance of predation, in turn increasing the likelihood of parasite transmission.
-This alteration in behaviour in response to light was found to involve an alteration in serotonergic activity of the brain.
-The immunoreactivity of the brain to serotonin was found to be increased by around 40 percent for infected G. pulex when compared to uninfected counterparts.
+In G. pulex infected with P laevis this behaviour is reversed, they seek out light: they become photophilic.
+This increases the chance of predation, in turn increasing the likelihood of parasite transmission.
+This alteration in behaviour in response to light involves an alteration in serotonergic activity of the brain.
+The immunoreactivity of the brain to serotonin increases by approximately 40 percent in infected G. pulex when compared to uninfected counterparts.
+In the related species G. roeseli P. laevis infection does not elicit this behaviour change.

 It is also shown that G. pulex infected with the infective larval stage (cystacanths) of P. laevis, are less likely to show behaviours that would normally allow them to avoid predation.
 These behaviours include using refuge less frequently, being less likely to cluster together when in the presence of danger, and frequently clinging to things floating in the water.
 When G. pulex are infected by the non-infective life stage of P. laevis, there is an increased use of refuge which in turn decreases the risk of predation which is advantageous to the parasite due to them not being able to infect the next host when in this life stage.